stungeye/Programming-1-Notes/docs/php/http-and-the-web/http-and-the-web.md

 ## Manual HTTP Requests

-HTTP is a text based protocol.
-This means we can impersonate an HTTP client and communicate directly with a web server.
+Version one of HTTP is a text based protocol.
+This means we can impersonate an v1.1 HTTP client and communicate directly with a web server.
 Using telnet connect to stungeye.com on port 80:

 ```
 telnet stungeye.com 80